-I. INTRODUCTION
+1. INTRODUCTION

-The creation of (multi) agent systems able to fully interpret its environment is one of the big dreams of artificial intelligence.
+The creation of agents and/or (multi) agent systems able to fully understand and comprehend its environment and communicate with humans, answering questions and giving information about it is one of the big dreams of artificial intelligence.
 This problem proved to be much more complicated than could be imagined at once, and to the extension this challenge became more acknowledgeable, gradually this dream gave rise to more modest claims, paving the road for what is currently the technology of Intelligent Systems.
-One of the problems related to achieving the aforementioned dream is the lack of good framework (or too many inadequate models) for modeling "meaning" and "interpretation".
-According to Deb Roy, 'A grand challenge for the cognitive sciences is to develop a computational framework that simultaneously models referential and functional meaning' ('Meaning Machines'; available at: http://web.media.mit.edu/~dkroy).
-Some recent efforts, based on semiotic considerations, are trying to address this issue in a more proper manner [1].
-The requirement to involve "reality" in this discussion, brings forth a lot of unsolved questions regarding the nature of "reality".
-We understand that a possible solution to this problem would be to use the Peircean model of meaning, given by the theory of semiotics from the philosopher Charles Sanders Peirce.
-We have been working with Peirce's theory of sign, trying to bring his model into the theory of intelligent systems [2-8].

-The main motivation for this work is to model the Peircean concept of "meaning process" in an entirely mathematical framework, creating what we call "Mathematical Semiosis".
-We may understand this strategy as a kind of "transposition" of the Peircean model of semiosis to a mathematical model, which we consider to be more interesting for the engineering point of view.
-Our goal is to bring a more understandable theory for explaining "meaning" in a strictly mathematical sense.
-It is mainly a theoretical work, but with a possible great impact in the practical construction of artificial systems able to find meaning in its surrounding environment.
+One of the problems related to achieving the aforementioned dream is the lack of good models (or too many inadequate models) for what is the meaning of terms like "meaning", "understanding" and "comprehension".
+Current models of such terms usually misconsider the relation between representations and reality.
+Some recent efforts, based on semiotic considerations, are trying to address this issue in a more proper manner.
+But the requirement to involve "reality" in this discussion, brings forth a lot of unsolved questions regarding the nature of what would be such thing we call "reality".
+We have to ourselves that a possible solution to this problem would be to consider the model of meaning given by the theory of semiotics given by the philosopher Charles Sanders Peirce.
+Since 1997, we have been working with Peirce's theory of sign, trying to bring his model into the theory of intelligent systems.
+But to work with the theory of Peirce is not an easy work.
+Why ?
+First, because Peirce himself didn't left an organized account of his workings.
+Peirce left a legacy of thousands of manuscripts, which are still being organized by experts in the Peirce Edition Project.
+Most of what is known is due to the work of interpreters and commentators of Peirce.
+So, his work, despite being very relevant for our purposes, sometimes is very hard to be correctly understood.
+Secondly, due to a very different philosophical perspective, in which Peirce situate his work, conceiving a reality that is not just deterministic as in standard physicalism, but a blend of random, deterministic and teleological sub-components.
+The issue of reality is central when we are defining "meaning", because one of the main failures in AI was a bad approach whenever connecting representations to reality.
+The notion of "reality" in contemporary philosophy is a very controversial one, with many different positions (sometimes opposed one another).
+To dig into this controversy may not be fruitful for our purposes here.
+So, the main motivation for this work, is to escape this problem by redefining the Peircean concept of "meaning process" (Semiosis, according to Peirce), in an entirely mathematical framework, creating what we are calling here a mere "Mathematical Semiosis".
+We may understand this as a kind of "transposition" of the Peircean model of semiosis to a purely abstract mathematical model, that we aim to be more interesting for the engineering point of view.
+Our goal is to bring a more understandable theory for explaining what is to 'signify', to understand and to mean, in a strictly mathematical sense.
+It is mainly a theoretical work, but with possible great impact in the practical construction of artificial systems able to fully "understand" its surrounding environment.

-II.
-MEANING ACCORDING TO PEIRCE
+2. MEANING ACCORDING TO PEIRCE

+We will start our argumentation by presenting what is meaning according to Peirce.
 Peirce identify meaning as a special kind of process which he calls "semiosis".
+The definition of "semiosis" appears in many different parts of his work.
+For example: